 If you’re using a hand towel, make sure you remove all clumps from the fabric before cleaning it in the washing machine.
 Otherwise, chunks can get stuck in the machine.

-An alternative method is sand.
+An alternative method is a sand.
 Dust the vomit with a generous amount to cover it completely.
 Let it clump together with the sick and then use a broom to remove it.

 If your carpet is thick, go over with a vacuum to remove all the sand.